maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Some dialects had a second number format, *integer*, or what would normally be called a "counting number" or "whole number".
 Later versions of Microsoft BASIC adding support for integers, so this feature is widely available in home computer dialects, though rarely used.
 MS used 16-bit values for integers, potentially saving considerable amounts of memory in programs with large numbers of numeric constants.
 To indicate that a variable should store the value in integer format, the percent sign, `%`, was added to the end of the variable name.
 So, `I` would store a value in the default floating point format, normally a 40-bit value, while `I%` would store the value as a 16-bit integer.

 A few dialects also added a *double* format as well, once again led by Microsoft in their 12k Extended BASIC.
 These were indicated by adding the hash symbol, `#`, to the end of the variable name.
 In dialects that had doubles, it was common for the default internal format of the single to be smaller than normal and then have the programmer use doubles if more precision was required.
-For instance, on the Atari Microsoft BASIC, a single was 32 bits instead of the more typical 40, while a double was 64 bits.
+For instance, in Atari Microsoft BASIC, a single was 32 bits instead of the more typical 40, while a double was 64 bits.
 In most of these dialects, a single-precision value could be explicitly indicated by adding the bang, `!`, to the end of a variable name.
 Single was the default format for variables, so the bang is almost never found in real-world programs.

 In MS dialects, the existing floating point code is used to perform all calculations, even those on integer values.
 If the result is being stored into an integer variable, the `INT` operator is applied to the result.
 That means 7/3 will result in 2 being stored.
 This allows them to support integer values without having to write a separate math library, which would be difficult given the very limited memory of the early machines where every byte counted.
 However, the required conversion back to integers means this code actually runs slower than using floating point.
 In some dialects, like BBC BASIC, an entirely separate all-integer math library is used for this purpose.
 This offers higher performance, sometimes significantly.